 14. Fan Speed: Used to manually enable or disable the fan speed.
+To return to automatic fan operation, press AUTO.

 15. EXT: Displays the outside air temperature.
 It will remain displayed until the EXT control is pressed again.
 The external temperature will be most accurate when the vehicle has been moving for a period of time.